 7. Don't Bargain Hunt

-Dr. Idriss has dealt with the aftermath of brides who have tried bargain botox or other "special deals," and cannot stress enough how important it is not to skimp on major skincare treatments, especially in preparation for your wedding.
+Dr. Idriss has dealt with the aftermath of brides who have tried bargain botox or other "special deals," and cannot stress enough how important it is not to skimp on major skin care treatments, especially in preparation for your wedding.
 "You never know what you're getting," she says.
 "Go to someone who's certified and who's reputable, and make sure you know what you're getting injected with or touched with.
-Even when it comes to lasers, not all lasers are created equal so you really have it make sure you know where you're going."
+Even when it comes to lasers, not all lasers are created equal so you really have to make sure you know where you're going."
 Bottom line: "When a deal seems too good to be true, it probably is.
 Don't do it."